haohu1/stock-flow-dashboard/data/self_care_ai_minimal_effects_update.md

 # Self-Care AI Minimal Effects Update

 ## Principle Applied
-For diseases where self-care can only provide advice/monitoring (not actual treatment), the difference between a self-care platform and basic advisory should be minimal.
+For diseases where self-care can only provide advice/monitoring (not actual treatment), the difference between a self-care platform and basic AI health advisor should be minimal.
 All effects should be proportionally low, not just the resolution rate.

+## Additional Effects Added
+Previously, the default self-care AI effects included high values that would apply unless explicitly overridden:
+- queuePreventionRate: 40% (default)
+- routingImprovementEffect: 25% (default)

+These have now been explicitly set to minimal values (2-3%) for all advice-only diseases.

 ## Changes Made

 ### 1. Childhood Pneumonia (danger signs only, needs antibiotics)
-**Previous values:**
-- muIEffect: 5%
-- phi0Effect: 15% (too high for just danger signs)
-- sigmaIEffect: 1.25 (25% faster - too high)
-- visitReductionEffect: 10% (too high)
-- smartRoutingRate: 20% (too high)

-**Updated to minimal values:**
+**All effects now minimal:**
-- muIEffect: 5% (unchanged - correctly low)
+- muIEffect: 5% (resolution in informal care)
+- deltaIEffect: 0.98 (2% mortality reduction)
-- phi0Effect: 3% (minimal - just danger sign education)
+- phi0Effect: 3% (care seeking increase)
-- sigmaIEffect: 1.05 (5% faster - minimal impact)
+- sigmaIEffect: 1.05 (5% faster transition)
-- visitReductionEffect: 2% (minimal)
+- visitReductionEffect: 2%
-- smartRoutingRate: 5% (minimal)
+- smartRoutingRate: 5%
+- queuePreventionRate: 2%
+- routingImprovementEffect: 3%

 ### 2. Tuberculosis (adherence support only, needs DOTS)
 **Previous values:**